Baxterminator/ros_switch/README.md

 This project is inspired by the work of [Oliver Kermorgant's ros management tools scripts](https://github.com/oKermorgant/ros_management_tools).

+You can find the documentation and usage of this application on this [ROS Switch - Online Documentation](https://baxterminator.github.io/ros_switch/) page.

 Copyright (c) Meltwin - 2024

 Distributed under the MIT Licence